mpodlasin/mpodlasin-website/src/pages/articles/haskell-ii.md

 You might think that types representing numbers would be equally simple in Haskell.
 However, that's not *really* the case.

-Not only Haskell has quite a lot of types representing numbers, but there is also a significant effort in the language to make those types as interoperable as possible.
-Because of that, there is a certain amount of complexity, which can be confusing for beginners.
+Not only Haskell has quite a lot of types representing numbers, but there is also a significant effort in the language to make those types as interoperable with eachother as possible.
+Because of that, there is a certain amount of complexity, which can be confusing to beginners.

 To see that, type in the following in the `ghci`: